Skip to main content

 Here at Kingston, you will find accessible and adapted bedrooms for students with disabilities, across five of our halls of residence.
 Wherever possible, we will further adapt accommodation to meet individual needs.
 Please let us know of any special accommodation requirements you may have, as soon as possible, so that we can prepare your room before you arrive.
 We're committed to helping you feel supported and safe during your time living in halls.

-Students with an 'Unconditional Firm' or 'Conditional Firm' offer to study at Kingston University are guaranteed a room in our halls of residence.
-Students with disabilities are also given priority for a place in halls, if they could not otherwise attend the University.
+Students with disabilities are given priority for a place in halls wherever available, if they could not otherwise attend the University.

 If you have specific accommodation requirements, please contact our disability advisers to discuss your requirements.
 It is important to give as much information as possible so that the adviser can make the most appropriate recommendations for a room best suited to your needs.
 You will be asked to provide medical evidence to support your application for an adapted room.